MrAlexeiMK/BungeeAuth/README.md

 # BungeeAuth
- Minecraft authorization plugin on separate BungeeCord server
+ Minecraft authorization plugin on separate BungeeCord server.

 This plugin adds authorization system on your server.
 It works on a separate BungeeCord authorization server.